nxhuy-github/k8s-note/kubernetes.md

 - Worker Node (or just Node)
     - kubelet
     - kube-proxy
+    - container run time

 ## Master Node Components
 ### kube-apiserver
-In K8s world, the `kube-apiserver` is responsible for all the communication.
+In K8s world, the `kube-apiserver` is responsible for all the communication (only one entry point to the cluster).
 The `kube-apiserver` exposes some APIs, for almost every operation, so that the users can interact.
-And to use (call) these APIs, we can use the command-line tools (like `kubectl`) or from a UI.
+And to use (call) these APIs, we can use the command-line tools (like `kubectl`) or from a UI (like K8s dashboard) or K8s Client Library.

 ### kube-scheduler
 The `kube-scheduler` is a component that schedules **Pods** across multiple nodes.
 We know that in K8s, Worker Nodes can be a physical or virtual machines and they can have different infrastructure or hardware configuration.
 In fact, the `kube-scheduler` knows about these informations and whenever it has to schedule **Pod(s)**, it will check what node will fit best for the configuration or hardware requirements of the **Pod(s)**.

+:pushpin: the `kube-scheduler` **just decides** on which Node new **Pod** should be scheduled.
+The process that actually starts that **Pod** with a container is `kubelet`.

 ### kube-controller-manager
 The `kube-control-manager` runs watch-loops continuously to compare cluster's desired state to its current state (obtained from `etcd` data store via the `kube-apiserver`).
 In case of a mismatch, corrective action is taken in the cluster until its current state matches the desire state.